top of page

 Community Partners

-The Planning Commission will collaborate with many organizations in many ways throughout this planning effort.
+The Planning Commission will collaborate with many people in many ways throughout this planning effort.
 One of these ways is through our Philadelphia2050 Community Partnership program.

-Through this Community Partnership, The Planning Commission seeks to give these organizations the tools to:
+Through this Community Partnership, The Planning Commission is supporting the Community Partners to:

-1. Learn about comprehensive planning through our Citizens Planning Institute course.
+1. Learn about comprehensive planning through a Citizens Planning Institute course.

 3. Analyze what they hear within their communities.